pangmi/learntocode/Lesson12/readme.md

    1. Write a program that asks user to enter a string and returns that string in reverse order.
 For example, if user enters ***Hello***, the result should be ***olleH***
    1. Write a program to print odd numbers starting from 1 to 200.
 However, when the odd number can be divided by 11 and 13, stop printing and exit the program.

+   1. Write a program that asks user to enter a string and returns the number of consonants contained within it.
+       - A consonat letter is a letter which is not `A, E, I, O, U`
+       - For example, if user enters ***Hello Everyone!***, the program should print out ***Total consonants: 7***
+       - *hint*: Use `isupper()`, `islower()` or `isalpha()` to check if a character is alphabet letter
+   1. Write a program to print even numbers from 2 to 100 except those that can be divided by 6 or 9 or 13.
+   1. Write a program to encode text to numbers:
+       - Ask user to enter a positive shift value (1 - 10)
+       - Ask user to enter any text message
+       - Encode the text into a list of numbers and print out the result. *Hint*: you can use function `ord()` to convert text to an ASCII number